-If you have any questions regarding your eligibility for the program, you may contact SRF Director of Education Gregory Chin at [email protected].
+If you have any questions regarding your eligibility for the program, you may contact SRF’s Director of Education at [email protected].

-Below is an alphabetical list of the Principal Investigators (PIs) and their 2021 Summer Scholar research projects.
-Additional projects may be added when applications for the program open.
+Below is an alphabetical list of the Principal Investigators (PIs) who hosted 2021 Summer Scholar research projects.
+Host labs and projects for the 2022 program will be confirmed soon.

 Aß oligomers (AßO) are the toxic species thought by many to drive Alzheimer’s Disease.
 However, how AßO can drive neurodegeneration has been a long-standing debate that is as of yet unresolved.
 On the other hand, the study of senescence within the central nervous system (CNS) has recently began to emerge.
 Senescent cells can be deleterious by developing the senescence-associated secretory phenotype (SASP), which includes the release of inflammatory and oxidative factors.
 Senescence can also propagate autonomously by secondary senescence.
 Finally, outside of the brain, senescent cells can be cleared by natural killer cells, part of the innate immune system.